Stencyl/stencylpedia/chapter-d/engine-extensions.md

 ## Introduction

-Stencyl supports user-written extensions for its the [engine](https://github.com/Stencyl/stencyl-engine).
+Stencyl supports user-written extensions for its [engine](https://github.com/Stencyl/stencyl-engine).
 Using either Haxe or a combination of Haxe and native code, extensions can be written for all of our supported targets, including iOS, Android, Windows, Mac, Linux and Flash.

 Even if you don't intend to write any code, extensions can define custom blocks that expose features of Haxe (and our engine) that we don't currently have in block form.